axibase/atsd/rule-engine/notifications/outgoing-webhook-telegram.md

     ![](images/outgoing_webhook_telegram_1.png)

-* Go to the Telegram and send direct message to recently created bot.
+* Go to the Telegram and send a direct message to the recently created bot.

     ![](images/outgoing_webhook_telegram_2.png)